energy-storage-analysis/LDES-Survey/README.md

 The following installation procedure was tested and used to generated the final publication figures.

-2. create a local virtual environment with `python -m venv venv` (using python 3.10.11)
+2. create a local virtual environment with `python -m venv venv`
+    * Tested using python 3.10.11.
+Installation did not work with 3.11
 3. close the terminal and reopen (activating the newly created venv)
 4. run `./install.sh`
 5. run `./run_all.sh` (run `./run_all.sh process` to reprocess raw data as d)